-Located in the heart of the Houston-Dallas-Austin triangle and within a two-hour drive of 26 million of the state's 28 million residents, Texas A&M's main campus in College Station is home to more than 69,000 students.
+Located in the heart of the Houston-Dallas-Austin triangle and within a two-hour drive of 26 million of the state's 30 million residents, Texas A&M's main campus in College Station is home to more than 72,000 students.
 Another 5,200 are at the branch campuses in Galveston and Qatar and at the School of Law, Higher Education Center at McAllen, and Health Science Center locations across Texas.

-About the School
+About the College

-Texas A&M University School of Nursing graduates are among the best-prepared baccalaureate and masters nurses in the nation, and they are highly sought after by prospective employers.
+Texas A&M University College of Nursing graduates are among the best-prepared baccalaureate and graduate nurses in the nation, and they are highly sought after by prospective employers.
 The first-time National Council Licensure Examination for Registered Nurses® (NCLEX-RN) pass rates for BSN graduates have ranked 10 percentage points higher than both the Texas and national average since the inception of the college in 2008.
-We have grown from 40 students admitted in 2008 to approximately 525 nursing students enrolled at two campuses: Bryan and Round Rock and distance education programs.
+We have grown from 40 undergraduate students admitted in 2008 to over 700 graduate and undergraduate students enrolled at two campuses: Bryan and Round Rock as well as having many students enrolled in distance education programs.
 The college also has a resident recruiting presence in Lufkin and McAllen serving residents in East and South Texas for both undergraduate and graduate nursing students.